tablelandnetwork/tutorial-two-tables-nft-polygon/README.md

 # Minting an NFT with Tableland + Polygon

-This tutorial shows developers how to use Tablelanad for NFT metadata in a two table composable deployment model, using Polygon + SQL.
+This tutorial shows developers how to use Tableland for NFT metadata in a two table composable deployment model, using Polygon + SQL.
 For a full walkthrough, check out the writeup [here](https://docs.tableland.xyz/deploying-an-nft-on-polygon).

 ## Overview

-The goal of this project is to show developers how to use Tableland + Polygon for metadta.
+The goal of this project is to show developers how to use Tableland + Polygon for metadata.
 There are a number of scripts that read some metadata files hosted locally (in `metadata` and `images`).
 It walks through how to take the set of images, upload them to IPFS, and combine them with local metadata JSON files (which originally have empty `image` fields) into ERC721 compliant objects.
-Then, the metadata is parsed into SQL statements for Tableland useage, which are used in a `hardhat` deployment of a `TwoTablesNFT` smart contract.
+Then, the metadata is parsed into SQL statements for Tableland usage, which are used in a `hardhat` deployment of a `TwoTablesNFT` smart contract.
 Polygon is used for deploying the tables and the NFT smart contract.

 ```text
 ├── README.md